vulcanize/stack-orchestrator/README.md

 A few important components for building the stack.

-### Local Vs Latest
+### Local Versus Latest

-Two main concepts when building various parts of the stack are `local` and `latest` builds.
+When building various parts of the stack, two main concepts are `local` and `latest` builds.

 1.  `local` - This option will build the specified component from a local repository.
 2.  `latest` - This option will utilize the latest remote docker image.

-There are several applications that can only be built locally.
+We can only build several applications locally.

 ### `config.sh`

 There is a local configuration file `config.sh`.
+When the applications are built locally, they find the path to the repository using this file.
 When working with the application locally, it is recommended to update the values in this file with your local paths.
-When the applications are built locally, they find the path to the repository using this file.

 ### `helper-scripts/wrapper.sh`